Email: Chapter 18, Article 20

 (5) The development of formal interagency agreements that define the financial responsibility of each agency and all additional components necessary to ensure meaningful cooperation and coordination.

 (b) To assist in the development of such a plan, an advisory council consisting of twelve members shall be created.
-The departments of health, human services and education shall each appoint four members, and each shall include in such appointments one parent of an exceptional child under the age of six; one public or private provider of early intervention services for developmentally delayed and at-risk children; one individual involved in the education training of personnel who work with preschool handicapped; and one other person.
+The departments of health, human services and education shall each appoint four members, and each shall include in such appointments one parent of a child with a disability under the age of six; one public or private provider of early intervention services for developmentally delayed and at-risk children; one individual involved in the education training of personnel who work with preschool special needs; and one other person.

 The functions of the council shall include the following: